Social Media PolicyShare

 What you can expect from us on Twitter

-- Our Twitter team are available 5 days a week, 7am – 7pm as detailed in our Twitter bio.
+- Our Twitter team provide service information & advice every day from 06:30 to 23:00 as detailed in our Twitter bio.
 The only exception to this is Christmas Day when the train service is not running.

 - We might need to request some feedback or escalate certain queries to a manager, please bear with us if this happens.
 One of the team will get back to you as soon as possible.